Measurement of the branching fraction of the $B^{0}\rightarrow D_{s}^{+}\pi^{-}$ decay: Systematic uncertainties

 Systematic uncertainties on the $\BF(\BdDsPi)$ measurement arise from choices in the fit model and the determination of trigger, BDT and PID efficiencies.
 Many possible sources of systematic uncertainty cancel in the ratio of either the yields or the efficiencies of $\BdDsPi$ and $\BdDPi$ events.
 A summary of all the systematic uncertainties is shown in Table~\ref{tab:syst_uncertainty}.
-The precision of the measurement relies mostly on the accurate modelling of the signal shape and of the partially reconstructed backgrounds.\\ A systematic uncertainty is assigned for the assumption of the signal shape.
-This is done by repeating the signal fit with a different parametrisation, \ie the sum of a double-sided Hypatia function and a Gaussian function.
+The precision of the measurement relies mostly on the accurate modelling of the signal shape and of the partially reconstructed backgrounds.\\ The most critical aspect of the signal shape is the description of the left tail of the \BsDsPi signal, affecting the composition of signal and background around the \Bd mass.
+The shape of the left tail was determined from \BdDPi candidates, taking into account differences between the final states, as obtained from simulation, and was Gaussian constrained in the fit.
+A systematic uncertainty is assigned for the assumption of the signal shape.
+This is done by repeating the signal fit with a different parametrisation, \ie the sum of a double-sided Hypatia function and a Gaussian function, which leads to a systematic uncertainty of $5.1\%$.
 This parametrisation was found to be the only alternative parametrisation that satisfactorily described simulated signal candidates.
 Furthermore, a systematic uncertainty is assigned by fixing the mean of the $\BdDsPi$ signal shape to the result of the $\BdDPi$ fit, rather than shifting by the known $\Bd$--$\Bs$ mass difference.
 Moreover, the width of the $\BdDsPi$ signal shape is scaled by the ratio of the known $\Bd$ and $\Bs$ masses.
 The widths of the partially reconstructed backgrounds is varied by $\pm 1 \mevcc$, in order to cover the differences between data and simulation as well as the differences between the $\Dsp\pim$ and $\Dm\pip$ invariant mass distributions.
 The resulting difference between the signal yields is assigned as a systematic uncertainty.\\ The simulated samples are corrected for an imperfect modelling of the response of the particle identification algorithms as a function of the kinematical properties of the particle, using samples of $\Dstarp$ calibration data.
 A systematic uncertainty associated with the PID efficiency evaluation is assigned by varying the corrections within their uncertainties.
-Proton misidentification is the most difficult to control accurately from data calibration samples.
-Thus a systematic uncertainty is estimated from the difference between the nominal signal yields and a fit where the misidentified background $\LbLcPi$ decay yield is left free to vary. \\ The systematic uncertainty assigned to the hardware trigger efficiency takes into account a difference in detection efficiency between kaons and pions.
+Proton misidentification is the most difficult to control accurately from data calibration samples, as relatively little calibration data is available in the kinematic region that overlaps with the $B$ decay products.
+In addition, the Cherenkov angles of photons emitted by protons and kaons are more similar than those of kaons and pions.
+Thus, a systematic uncertainty is estimated from the difference between the nominal signal yields and a fit where the misidentified background $\LbLcPi$ decay yield is left free to vary. \\ The systematic uncertainty assigned to the hardware trigger efficiency takes into account a difference in detection efficiency between kaons and pions.
 This mostly cancels in the ratio of $\BdDPi$ and $\BdDsPi$ efficiencies, but the difference of one final-state particle is sensitive to this detection asymmetry.
 Moreover, an uncertainty related to the reconstruction efficiency of charged particles is taken into account, which mainly arises from the uncertainty on the LHCb material and the different interaction cross-section of pions and kaons with the material~\cite{LHCb-PAPER-2018-036}.
 Additionally, a systematic uncertainty is determined on the BDT efficiency due to the difference between simulation and data.
 This is determined by weighting all the BDT input variables in the simulated signal sample to the signal distributions in data, which are obtained using signal weights for each candidate using the \textit{sPlot} technique~\cite{Pivk:2004ty}.